 The created patches contain the absolute minimum data and files that are required to upgrade your old versions to the newest version.
-This is made possible by taking binary/differential scans of the files in your different versions, and examining them.
+This is made possible by binary/differential scans of the files in your different versions.
 Only the changes between the different versions are included in the patch.
 Even when patching very large applications, the output patch files will be very small - dramatically simplifying patch distribution and reducing your costs.